26 rescued from ice floe in Lake Superior off Minnesota

-DULUTH, Minn.
-(AP) — Twenty-six people fishing on Lake Superior were rescued when an ice floe broke away from the Minnesota shoreline, stranding them in frigid weather.
+DULUTH, Minn. — Twenty-six people fishing on Lake Superior were rescued when an ice floe broke away from the Minnesota shoreline, stranding them in frigid weather.

 The Duluth Fire Department got a call Tuesday morning from a resident who saw ice shanties floating away.
 Crews brought the anglers to shore a few at a time by boat.
 No injuries were reported.